babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 ### Compiler Complexity

-All code (compilers are no different) has bugs.
 Although it shouldn't deter us from making this a common practice, we should be aware that compiling dependencies does increase the surface area of issues and complexity.

-- It was never in Babel's scope to compile dependencies: we actually got issue reports that people would actually accidently do it, making the build slower.
+- Compilers are no different than other programs and has bugs.
 - `preset-env` itself could have because we use [`compat-table`](https://kangax.github.io/compat-table/es6/) for our data vs. [test262](https://github.com/tc39/test262) (the official test suite).
 - Browsers themselves can have issues with running native ES2015+ code vs. ES5.
 - There is still a question of determining what is "supported": https://github.com/babel/babel-preset-env/issues/54 is an example of an edge case.